forsyth/auth/README.md

 The test reads and decrypts any files stored by **$TESTUSER**, and re-encrypts them locally to test encryption.
 It also writes a short verse to the file **mary** on the service, then removes it.

+## Bugs and restrictions
+The *secstore* protocol does not handle errors consistently.
+It uses an unorthodox version of cipher-block-chaining for AESCBC, retained here for compatibility, but limited to an internal package so it doesn't escape further.
+Because of its age, it uses SHA1 in various ways, but they should be safe in this application.
+It also uses the record format of SSL, but nothing else of that protocol.
+In particular, the authentication protocol is completely different.
+Again, there's an internal version for compatibility.